vl4ds/Documentation/device-type-developers-guide/overview.rst

         log.debug "switch is ${switch.currentSwitch}"
     }

 The above example illustrates how a SmartApp requests a device that supports the "Switch" capability.
-It can then work with the device knowing that it will support all the commands and attributes that the "Switch" capability supports.
+When installing the SmartApp, the user will be able to select any device that supports the "Switch" capability - be it an in-wall light switch, a connected bulb, a music player, or any other device that supports the "Switch" capability.

 There is a `reference
 document <https://graph.api.smartthings.com/ide/doc/capabilities>`__ that outlines all the supported capabilities.

+Device handlers typically support more than one capability.
+A device handler for a Hue bulb would support the "Switch" capability as well as the "Color Control" capability.
+This allows SmartApps to be written in a very flexible manner.

 Commands and attributes deserve their own discussion - let's dive in.